Nono1971/Doctrine-MetadataGrapher/README.md

     )
 ```

-To show fields descriptions just turn the $showField to true
+To show fields descriptions just turn the $showFieldsDescription to true
 ```php
     $metadataGrapher = new \Onurb\Doctrine\ORMMetadataGrapher\YumlMetadataGrapher();
     $dsl_text = $metadataGrapher->generateFromMetadata($classMetadata, true);
 ```

 It is also possible to hide One Entity (or more) using the @HideAttributesProperties annotation
+(if $showFieldsDescription turned to true : no effect if false)
 ```php
 /**
 * @Grapher\HideAttributesProperties